-From time to time, third parties may misappropriate our data through website scraping, robots, or other means and aggregate this data on their websites with data from other companies.
-In addition, copycat websites may misappropriate data in our marketplace and attempt to imitate our brand or the functionality of our websites.
+From time to time, third parties may misappropriate our data through website scraping, robots, or other means and aggregate this data with data from other sources.
+In addition, copycat websites may misappropriate data in our marketplaces and attempt to imitate our brands or the functionality of our websites.
 If we become aware of such activities, we intend to employ technological or legal measures in an attempt to halt their operations.
-However, we may be unable to detect all such activities in a timely manner and, even if we could, technological and legal measures may be insufficient to halt their operations.
-In some cases, particularly in the case of entities operating outside of the United States, our available remedies may not be adequate to protect us against the impact of the operation of such websites.
-Regardless of whether we can successfully enforce our rights against the operators of these websites, any measures that we may take could require us to expend significant financial or other resources, which could harm our business, results of operations, and financial condition.
-In addition, to the extent that such activity creates confusion among consumers or advertisers, our brand and business could be harmed.
+However, we may be unable to detect and remedy all such activities in a timely manner.
+In some cases, our available remedies may not be adequate to protect us against the impact of such operations.
+Regardless of whether we can successfully enforce our rights against these third parties, any measures that we may take could require us to expend significant financial or other resources, which could harm our business, results of operations, and financial condition.
+In addition, to the extent that such activity creates confusion among consumers or advertisers, our brands and business could be harmed.